yuyliu/CNOL/README.md

 |Xinlu Xu|2012--2015|
 ## License
 Files within the "otf" folder have their own licenses.
-To view their licenses, check /otf/README.md.
+To view these licenses, check /otf/README.md.

 Files within the "pdf" folder are contributed by CNOL problem authors.
 The author of each problem is credited at the end of that problem.